Can You Be Allergic to Marijuana?

 How to Diagnose A Weed Allergy

-Because medical or recreational marijuana is not legal in many U.S. states, it can be challenging for a doctor to diagnose a marijuana allergy clinically.
+Because medical or recreational marijuana is not legal in many U.S. States, it can be challenging for a doctor to diagnose a marijuana allergy clinically.
 In legal states, it is possible to complete provocation testing involving exposure to the plant and treating symptoms in the physician’s office.

 An allergist can also topically apply a small amount to the skin to observe for an allergic reaction.
 With the increased use of marijuana as medicine, many are hopeful that more testing will be available in the future.